 |Alma Mater:||Southern New Hampshire '99|

-Ranson played a major part in helping lead the Terps to consecutive NCAA Tournament appearances, including a berth in the Sweet Sixteen during the 2015-16 season.
-It marked the Terps’ longest run in the NCAA Tournament since 2013.
+Ranson played a major part in helping lead the Terps to three consecutive NCAA Tournament appearances, including a berth in the Sweet Sixteen during the 2015-16 season.
+It marked the Terps’ longest run in the NCAA Tournament since 2003.
 In the 2015-16 season, Maryland started 15-1 – the best start in program history and finished the campaign with a 27-9 overall record No. 12 ranking in the USA Today Coaches Poll.

 "Bino has done an outstanding job in identifying and developing talented basketball players,” said Turgeon.
 “He has strong connections throughout the country and helped expand our recruiting area during our transition to the Big Ten.
 Bino has worked hard and has developed into a very good coach.”